Async Rust in Three Parts

 }

 If we want to make several calls to foo at the same time, we can spawn a thread for each one.
 Click on the Playground button to see that this takes one second instead of ten:You'll probably also see the "start" and "end" prints appear out of order.
-One of the tricky things about threads is that we don't which one will finish first.
+Different threads running at the same time run in an unpredictable order, and that can be true of futures too.

 fn main() {